youlab/Plasmid-Ghost-Effect/README.md

 This is the github repo for reproducing analysis conducted in the paper *Dynamical memory underlies prolonged plasmid persistence after transient antibiotic treatment*

+To ensure compatibility with the scripts in this repository, create the Conda environment using:

+`conda env create -f py38_env.yml -n plasmid_ghost`

 Below are the contents in each folder.

 ## Folder: Simulations